Agua Hedionda Lagoon

-The Agua Hedionda Lagoon ("agua hedionda" means "fetid water" in Spanish) is a lagoon in Carlsbad, California, that is fed by the Agua Hedionda Creek.
-Stewardship of much of the lagoon is held by the Encina Power Station and its owner NRG Energy.
-In November 2000 the Agua Hedionda Lagoon was designated as a critical habitat for the tidewater goby.
+Agua Hedionda Lagoon ("agua hedionda" means "fetid water" in Spanish) is a lagoon in Carlsbad, California, that is fed by Agua Hedionda Creek.
+Stewardship of much of the lagoon is held by NRG Energy due to its ownership of the former Encina Power Station.
+November 2000, Agua Hedionda Lagoon was designated as a critical habitat for the tidewater goby.

 Public access

-The Agua Hedionda Lagoon is open to the public as a passive recreation area.
+Agua Hedionda Lagoon is open to the public as a passive recreation area.
 The lagoon is known as a place to walk, and for stand-up paddleboard, kayaking, wakeboarding, waterskiing, jet skiing, and wave runnering.
 The lagoon is also a public social destination, with events and gatherings.
 The lagoon sees most of its visitors during summer.
 Its location within the city of Carlsbad leads to its occasional reference as the “Carlsbad Lagoon.”

 Passive Recreation Areas Legal definition: "A passive recreation area is an undeveloped space or environmentally sensitive area that requires minimal development.
 Entities such as a parks department may maintain passive recreation areas for the well-being of the public and for the preservation of wildlife and the environment.
 The quality of the environment and "naturalness" of an area is the focus of the recreational experience in a passive recreation area."

 There is public access via Bay Shore Drive, which is open for walking traffic from sunrise to sunset.
 Walking is the primary way of visiting, and vehicles may not drive through when it is closed for pedestrian use.
 Vehicles are highly limited as it is not environmentally beneficial or safe on the shoreline.